 About

-After graduation, O’Connell moved to Chiapas, Mexico to work with Companeros en Salud/Partners in Health as a Community Health Assistant.
+After graduation, Lauren O’Connell moved to Chiapas, Mexico to work with Companeros en Salud/Partners in Health as a Community Health Assistant where she supervised, trained, and supported community health workers as they accompanied patients with chronic illnesses and throughout pregnancies.
 This opportunity was afforded through the Kellogg International Development Fellowship.
-In this role, she supervised, trained, and supported community health workers as they accompanied patients with chronic illnesses and throughout pregnancies.

-O’Connell now lives in Boston, MA where she works as a Case Manager for Boston Health Care for the Homeless Program.
-She provides legal, social, and health-related support to members of the Boston community who are experiencing homelessness, substance use disorder, domestic violence, immigration-related issues, and other vulnerable living conditions.
+O’Connell later moved to Boston, MA to work with Boston Health Care for the Homeless Program as a Case Manager.
+In this role, she provided legal, social, and health-related support to members of the Boston community experiencing homelessness, substance use disorder, immigration-related issues, and other vulnerable living conditions.
+She then supported an international NGO dedicated to expanding access to public transportation and safe cycling.

 This profile was current as of 2018, when she was part of the on-campus Kellogg community.